arisuvade/message-spammer/README.md

 # PyBlaster
-PyBlaster is a Message Spammer app created in Python that allows you to send automated messages to multiple recipients simultaneously.
+PyBlaster is a Message Spammer app created in Python that allows you to send automated messages simultaneously.
 The app is designed to simplify the process of sending messages to people by automating the sending process.

 ## Features
 - Send automated messages simultaneously